collindching/Data-Science-Journey/README.md

 ### Personal goals for 2019:

-Hoping to grow a lot this year in my data skills.
-My biggest hurdles will be maintaining a study routine alongside full-time work and managing fatigue.
+Hoping to grow a lot this year in my data skills, and land a job in data sciene by December.

-I'm tracking time in a spreadsheet to do an audit at the end of the year.

-- **Time investment:**
-    - Log 500 study and project hours in data science and SWE from February to December
 - **To ship:**
     - Publish 20 Medium posts
     - Build 2 products (~80 hours)
         1. Build a consumer product with Python, host with Flask (~40 hrs)
     - Build 5 side projects (~100 hours)
 - **To learn:**
+    - Learn natural language processing (>60 hours)
+    - Learn basic time series analysis (>30 hours)
     - Learn Python for SWE (>100 hrs)
         - 100 LeetCode questions
         - Think Python
         - Hitchhiker's Guide to Python
         - Effective Python
-    - Learn natural language processing (>60 hours)
-    - Learn basic time series analysis (>30 hours)

-### Time spent:
-- February: 4h23m
-- March: 16h6m
-- April: 10h52m
-- May: goal is 40 hours

-Total time spent: 31h21m

 ## What I'm working on